 Section 25-119(d) contains six required findings (text in bold below) to be made before a variance to the WCO can be granted.
 An evaluation of this variance request, with respect to the required findings, is provided below.
-The removal of the two specimen trees requested by the applicant is approved, based on these findings:
+Staff support the removal of the two specimen trees requested by the applicant, based on these findings: